Philip Larkin: Later life

-In 1971, Larkin regained contact with his schoolfriend Colin Gunner, who had led a picturesque life.
+In 1971, Larkin regained contact with his schoolfriend Colin Gunner, who had led a picaresque life.
 Their subsequent correspondence has gained notoriety as Larkin expressed right-wing views and used racist language.
 In the period from 1973 to 1974, Larkin became an Honorary Fellow of St John's College, Oxford, and was awarded honorary degrees by Warwick, St Andrews and Sussex universities.
 In January 1974, Hull University informed Larkin that they were going to dispose of the building on Pearson Park in which he lived.
 Shortly afterwards he bought a detached two-storey 1950s house in Newland Park which was described by his university colleague John Kenyon as "an entirely middle-class backwater".
 Larkin, who moved into the house in June, thought the four-bedroom property "utterly undistinguished" and reflected, "I can't say it's the kind of dwelling that is eloquent of the nobility of the human spirit".

 Shortly after splitting up with Maeve Brennan in August 1973, Larkin attended W. H. Auden's memorial service at Christ Church, Oxford, with Monica Jones as his official partner.
 In March 1975, the relationship with Brennan restarted, and three weeks after this he initiated a secret affair with Betty Mackereth, who served as his secretary for 28 years, writing the long-undiscovered poem "We met at the end of the party" for her.
 Despite the logistical difficulties of having three relationships simultaneously, the situation continued until March 1978.
 From then on he and Jones were a monogamous couple.

 In 1976, Larkin was the guest of Roy Plomley on BBC's Desert Island Discs.
 His choice of music included "Dallas Blues" by Louis Armstrong, Spem in alium by Thomas Tallis and the Symphony No. 1 in A flat major by Edward Elgar.
 His favourite piece was "I'm Down in the Dumps" by Bessie Smith.

 In December 2010, as part of the commemorations of the 25th anniversary of Larkin's death, the BBC broadcast a programme entitled Philip Larkin and the Third Woman focusing on his affair with Mackereth in which she spoke for the first time about their relationship.
 It included a reading of a newly discovered secret poem, Dear Jake, and revealed that Mackereth was one of the inspirations for his writings.